SeniorKullken/Pet-Mk-VII/README.md

 ```

 ## Setup ROS2 workspace
 I don't have ROS2 installed directly on my host.
-I chose not to install ROS2 directly on the host/SCB/RPi, but to run ROS2 via Docker - Therfore must this step be done from within an interactive ROS2-Docker container.<br>
+I chose not to install ROS2 directly on the host/SCB/RPi, but to run ROS2 via Docker - Therefore must this step be done from within an interactive ROS2-Docker container.<br>
 `Ubuntu Shell - Build/Initiate ROS2 Work Space`
 ```bash
 ~/ws_ros2/src$ cd ..